bugsounet/MMM-Netatmo-Thermostat/README.md

 # MMM-Netatmo-Thermostat

-## This module is now in End Of Life.
+## This module is for my private using